What is palmoplantar keratoderma?

-‘Keratoderma’ is a term that means marked thickening of the skin.
+‘Keratoderma’ is a term that means marked thickening of the epidermis of the skin.

 ‘Palmoplantar’ refers to the skin on the soles of the feet and palms of the hands; these are the areas keratoderma affects most often.
 Palmoplantar keratoderma is also sometimes known as ‘keratosis palmaris et plantaris’.

-Classification of keratodermas depends on whether or not it is inherited, and its clinical features.
+Classification of keratodermas depends on whether it is inherited or acquired, and the clinical features.

 - Diffuse keratodermas affect most of the palms and soles.